-- 6. Require documentation that all inmates that work on the sourcing company's product/service are paid prevailing wage. - 7.
-Request written documentation on the following: - What percent of wages does the local prison deduct from inmate wages for room and board? - On average, what percentage of wages does the inmate receive in his or her commissary account after deductions?
+- 2. Require documentation that the PIECP industry was initially certified and has been continually renewed since inception, including both the original certification and any recertification if the industry program changed significantly after inception. - 3.
+Request and retain photocopies of those review documents and inquire as to whether the supplier has at any time been in violation of any PIECP regulations. - 4.
+Request explicit documentation illustrating dialogue with local businesses to ensure the prison industry will not displace local business. - 5.
+Require written documentation that each part of the PIECP project from inception to final market sale is completed by PIECP workers.
+If anyone related to the project are outside PIECP, require information on those non-PIECP workers (such as wages paid, volunteer status, weekly hours worked during the project timeframe, etc.).
+Also seek explanation as to why only certain portions of the project are completed by PIECP incarcerated individuals. - 6.
+Require documentation that all who work on the sourcing company's product/service are paid prevailing wage. - 7.
+Request written documentation on the following: - What percent of wages does the local prison deduct from an incarcerated worker's wages for room and board? - On average, what percentage of wages does the incarcerated worker receive in his or her commissary account after deductions?
 Note: This response may differ from the response to the above question. - 8.
 Require documentation that local competing businesses (in addition to the local Chamber of Commerce) were consulted before initiating the PIECP project. - 9.
 Require that the supplier fund a pre- and post-release assistance program related to job acquisition after release, interviewing skills, and managing job applications as an ex-convict.